Popup Toolkit User's Manual

 OpenWin_myid(immediate,exiting)

 immediate - true/false.
-This parameter sets whether to delay the popup with the "Delay the Arrival by" timeout or not (see "Delay the Arrival by" option found in the Behavior Settings tab).
-This will have an effect only if the "Delay the Arrival by" feature is used for the current popup.
+This parameter sets whether to delay the popup with the 'Delay opening' timeout or not (see 'Delay opening' option found in the 'Behavior Settings' tab).
+This parameter will have an effect only if the 'Delay opening' feature is used for the current popup.
 If you specify true for this parameter the popup will NOT be delayed and will show immediatly.
 If you specify false - the popup WILL be delayed with the given timeout.

-NOTE: Omitting both parameters will result in a delayed popup opening on a NON exiting page. (both values will be assumed false).
+NOTE: Omitting both parameters will result in a delayed popup opening on a NON exiting web page. (both values will be assumed false).

 Examples: